crazyqiqi0639/Grad-Div/README.md

 Second, I will check the official documentation or some other references from the Internet to get some solutions.
 Then I will write some demo code about the solutions and try to understand how the code run.
 After that, I will try to write the function for the system, and test it whether it works.

+# Record of Developing

+## Finished Part

+* Upload File and read data into database
+* create, update, delete data( include student data, university data, company data)

+## What to do next?

+* Deal with the wrong data.
+(For example: wrong university name)
+* Score (Figure out a way to score the student)
+* User Management
+* Better Pages(Frontend)